tin2tin/MediaInfoExtractor/README.md

 Uncheck 'Relative Paths' and locate MediaInfo.exe where you unpacked it.

-A button will be added to VSE strip editor > Properties > Strip (Panel) > Source: Copy to Output Settings
+A button will be added to VSE strip editor > Properties > Strip (Panel) > Source > Copy to Output Settings

 Select a video strip in the Sequencer.

-Click Match Strips.
+Click Copy to Output Settings.

 The Properties > Render Settings > Ratio and Frame Rate will be set strip properties.